Is Lack of Empathy a Sign of Mental Illness? Causes Explained

 Start your recovery journey with AMFM today!

-A man at work shows no emotions while a co-worker cries beside him.
+A man at work shows no empathy or emotions while a co-worker cries beside him.

 Several mental health conditions feature empathy deficits as significant characteristics, though the nature and extent of these deficits vary considerably.